Skip to main content

 Recommended Features

 The Recommended Features section highlights Smart Search capabilities you haven't fully set up yet, based on your current configuration.
-Each feature card includes:
+All six feature cards display at once in a grid, so you can see every recommended feature without scrolling sideways or swiping through a carousel.

 Note: Recommended Feature cards remain visible even after a feature is configured.
 You can use them as quick links to revisit and adjust any feature at any time.